The Project Phoebe Team

 Alia Tu

-Alia (she/her) is a third-year undergraduate student at UC Davis, majoring in Mathematics with a minor in Wildlife Fish and Conservation Biology.
+Alia (she/her) is a fourth-year undergraduate student at UC Davis, majoring in Mathematics with a minor in Wildlife Fish and Conservation Biology.
 This is her second field season with Project Phoebe, and she is particularly excited to get more data for her sub-project on the consequences of urbanization and human disturbance on Phoebe reproductive success.
 Additionally, Alia is passionate about education and is looking forward to opportunities to share the wonders of wild and urban birds with the community, while exploring ways that birds and humans can coexist in an increasingly urbanized world.

 Alia is a long-time bird and nature lover and especially enjoys hiking and taking the time to observe animal behavior and the surrounding environment.
 As an avid artist, she often can be spotted with a sketchbook in hand, trying to capture the likes of a bird, or mushroom, or tree.
 She also occasionally plays bass guitar and alto saxophone in her free time.